 This annual fuel cost is not based on actual fuel bills.
-It's derived from using the average cost of LPG across the UK in January 2016, sourced by Sutherland Tables, which collects domestic fuel pricing data.
-This cost (per kWh in pence) is then multiplied by the amount of kWh a medium gas energy user consumes on average in a year (13,500 kWh), as calculated by Ofgem.
+It's derived from using the average cost of LPG across the UK in October 2016, sourced by Sutherland Tables, which collects domestic-fuel pricing data.
+This cost (per kWh in pence) is then multiplied by the amount of kWh a medium gas-energy user consumes on average in a year (12,500 kWh), as calculated by Ofgem.

 Our guide to cutting your energy costs will help you to see where and how you can make changes to save money, no matter what type of heating system you have.

-You can also use our free energy switching service, Which?
-Switch, to see how much you could save on our energy bills.
+You can also use our free, independent energy switching service, Which?
+Switch, to see how much you can save.
+Click to compare energy prices.

 Pros of LPG central heating

-The price of LPG has generally been on of the highest when compared to the price of heating oil or gas, but in the last year the price has dropped - in January 2015 the average annual bill was around £1,040, and in January 2016 it was £800.
+The price of LPG has generally been high when compared to the price of heating oil or gas, but in the last year the price has dropped - in January 2015 the average annual bill was around £1,040, and in January 2016 it was £800.